EDiLD/shiny_apps/glm_explorer/introduction.md

 2. `Model Coefficients`
 3. `Model Diagnostics`

-Within each you can change the fitted model on the left to see how this changes the diagnostics.
+Within each, you can change the fitted model on the left to see how this changes the diagnostics.

 `Model Summary` print the resulting `summary()`.

-`Model Coefficients` show a plot of the estimated cofficients (black dots), their 95% confidence interval (black lines) and the true (=used for simulation) coefficients.
+`Model Coefficients` show a plot of the estimated coefficients (black dots), their 95% confidence interval (black lines) and the true (=used for simulation) coefficients.

-`Model Diagnostics` shows for diagnistics plots from basic R:
+`Model Diagnostics` shows for diagnostics plots from basic R:

 1. (Pearson) Residuals vs. Fitted values
 2. Observed vs. Fitted values